winitzki/scall/tutorial/programming_dhall.md

 ```

 The function `bitWidth` may be generalized to compute integer-valued logarithms with a natural base.
-We note that if we subtract `1` from the result of `bitWidth` we will obtain the integer part of the base-2 logarithm.
+We note that if we subtract `1` from the result of `bitWidth` then we will obtain the integer part of the base-2 logarithm.
+So, we replace the base 2 in `bitWidth` by an arbitrary base and obtain this code:

 ```dhall
 let log : Natural → Natural → Natural = λ(base : Natural) → λ(n : Natural) →